sinc-lab/Comparison-of-Protein-learning/README.md

 </p>

 The figures above show the performance of the 12 embeddings used for predicting the GO terms annotating protein sequences.
-Predictions are measured with the F1 score and are grouped according to the three sub-ontologies of the GO terms: Biological Process (BP), Cellular Component (CC) and Molecular Function (MF).
+Performance is measured with the F1 score and predictions are grouped according to the three sub-ontologies of the GO terms: Biological Process (BP), Cellular Component (CC) and Molecular Function (MF).

 ## Introduction